SebastJava/SebastJava/README.md

 **Today, I combine a bit of these two passions: design and technology.**

-I do graphic design by diving straight into coding CSS, SASS, BASH, HTML, etc.

-I am powered by the [Linux Mint](https://linuxmint.com/) system since 2017.
+I am on Linux since year 2017.
+I started on Linux Mint.
+I am now on Ubuntu since June 2024.